Hope Manaakitia Korewha

-She loves art, says Hope Manaakitia Korewha who is now in the final year of her Bachelor of Visual Arts Te Tohu Paetahi mō Toi Ataata.
+She loves art, says Hope Manaakitia Korewha who studied a Bachelor of Visual Arts Te Tohu Paetahi mō Toi Ataata and is now enrolled in a Master of Visual Arts.

 Creating new connections

-Hope says she would 100% recommend AUT’s visual arts degree to others.
+Hope says she would 100% recommend AUT’s visual arts programmes to others.

 “I also appreciate that AUT has student support services that see you as a person, rather than a statistic, and are here to help.
 A plethora of clubs to join, countless social events happening and more!
 It has been a great experience and I’m very grateful to have been involved.”